ericpriceco/ericpriceco.github.io/_posts/2015-01-13-jekyll-osx.md

 published: true
 ---

 If you're not familiar with [Jekyll](http://jekyllrb.com/), it's a parsing engine that takes partial html files, text and markdown files and converts them into a working website.
-The great thing about Jekyll is you can create a dynamic blog without a database and only using static files.
+The great thing about Jekyll is you can create a dynamic blog using only static files without a need for database.

-A few things come to mind when you no longer need a database.
-No single point of failure, backups are easy and you can host your site almost anywhere.
-I host this site on Github for free and with jekyll built-in to Github, it's a no brainer.

-Now let's get started!
+One big plus is being able to host a site on Github for free.
+Jekyll is built-in to Github and generates your site for you.

 ### Install Xcode